My Dog Ate A Battery! Help! What Should I Do?

 Button batteries that are lodged in your dog’s esophagus will most likely need to be removed immediately through endoscopy or surgery.
 If the button batteries or other batteries have passed to your dog’s stomach, however, things are different.
 Your veterinarian may consider monitoring your dog carefully.
 Hopefully until the battery has passed through your dog’s intestinal tract and into their feces.

-Your doctor may also add additional fiber to your dog’s diet to help pass the battery safely through your dog’s GI tract.
 Some dogs may need fluid and nutritional support.
 Along with pain medication to alleviate the discomfort caused by corrosion and additional damage.
 Your veterinarian may also give your dog medications to protect their stomach lining, antibiotics to prevent secondary infections, and liquid food.

 There is one thing your veterinarian will almost never do, however—make your dog throw up.
 Making your dog throw up a battery is a bad idea.
 If the battery was punctured, vomiting will re-expose your dog’s esophagus to the corrosive materials, causing additional damage.
 Vomiting could also give button batteries another opportunity to perforate your dog’s esophagus, and there is always the risk of obstruction.